sachalapins/U-GPD/README.md

 Both notebooks are designed to be run in Google Colab and only require that you have a Google account.
 Sometimes notebooks fail to render on GitHub, so you won't be able to view or run them if that happens.
 This is a well-known problem among GitHub users that appears to happen sporadically.
 If you can't see the notebooks for whatever reason, try again at a later time and they should hopefully work okay.

-If any of the code or results presented are useful then please consider citing the paper above (once a DOI is available) or the archived version of this repository from Zenodo.
+If any of the code or results presented are useful then please consider citing the paper above (once a DOI is available) or the archived version of this repository from Zenodo (https://doi.org/10.5281/zenodo.4558122).

 The training, validation and test sets can be downloaded from Zenodo at https://doi.org/10.5281/zenodo.4498549.